ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis

 \subsection{Ablation Study}

-\paragraph{Impact of Subject Conditioning} In this section, we investigate the impact of each of SAFE's components on generation quality as shown in Table \ref{table:ablation_study_llm}.
-We observe that Subject Conditioning provides a significant contribution towards the observed metric performance.
-The addition of DFE boosts the image-caption understanding without majorly impacting image fidelity, as reflected in all 3 metrics presented.
-The positive correlation between ImageReward and HPS V2 Scores even with the addition of DFE confirms that the finetuning process hasn't overfit on the reward model's predictions as well.

-\paragraph{Subject Weight Quality Across LLM Models} To assess the variation in commonsense reasoning and world knowledge of different LLM architectures, we collect subject weights from 4 different LLMs: GPT-3.5, GPT-4, Orca-13B and Mixtral 7x8B Mixture of Experts (MoE).
-For our ablation study, we replace only the provided subject weights from each model during inference using SD 2.1 (Base) as our T2I backbone.
+\paragraph*{Subject Weight Quality Across LLM Models} To assess the variation in commonsense reasoning and world knowledge of different LLM architectures, we collect subject weights from 4 different LLMs: GPT-3.5, GPT-4, Orca Mini-13B, and Mixtral 8x7B Mixture of Experts (MoE).
+For our ablation study, we replace only the provided subject weights from each model during inference using SD 2.1 (Base) as our T2I backbone as shown in Table \ref{table:ablation_study_llm}.
 We can observe a clear correlation between LLM performance on other commonsense reasoning tasks and key subject delineation with Mixtral and GPT-4 outperforming other models.
-Subject weights generated by models lower number of parameters like Orca-13B still show improvements on 2 of the 3 metrics compared to our baselines.
-This demonstrates the potential for Open-source LLMs to be useful for boosting caption understanding in cross-modal generative tasks such as T2I.
+Subject weights generated by models with lower number of parameters like Orca Mini-13B still show improvements on 2 of the 3 metrics compared to our baselines.
+This demonstrates the potential of open-source LLMs in boosting caption understanding for cross-modal generative tasks.